maadhuvijay/Project3-Lego-Classifier/README.md

 ## Model Optimization

+For optimization and achieve better results, regularization technique was explored.
 4 models were built : 1 main model and 3 models to analyze the below optimatization techniques.

 1. **L1 regularization**